By Ken Zurski

 Some argue that John Quincy Adams, not Lincoln, should be considered the first president to have hair on his face.
 If so, that would pull the history of president’s and facial hair back nearly four decades.

-But not to be.
+Not to be.
 Adams chops, which extended off his ears and sloped down to his chin was not considered a full beard.

 And since he did not have a hair under his nose, the sideburns only look didn’t count.